joernio/website/docs.joern.io/content/traversal-basics.md

-Joern helps you discover security vulnerabilities by executing graph traversals on the [Code Property Graph](code-property-graph).
+Joern helps you discover security vulnerabilities by executing graph traversals on the [Code Property Graph](/code-property-graph).
 A traversal is formulated as an _Joern Query_, or _query_ for short.
 In this article, you will learn about the different components that make up queries.

 ## The Anatomy of a Joern Query